aveuiller/aveuiller.github.io/content/pages/about_me.md

 title: About Me
 ---

-## Presentation

-I am a software engineer specialized in backend development who tries to keep an eye on every aspect of the information technology spectrum.
+I am a software engineer specialized in backend development, but I try to keep an eye on every aspect of the information technology spectrum.

 I aim to design elegant, maintainable and reusable software systems and deploy those using DevOps practices.